-Short for Advanced Technology Attachment, ATA was first approved May 12, 1994, under the ANSI document number X3.221-1994 and is an interface used to connect such devices as hard drives, CD-ROM drives, and other disk drives.
+Short for Advanced Technology Attachment, ATA was approved May 12, 1994 and is an interface that connects hard drives, CD-ROM drives, and other drives.
 The first ATA interface is now commonly referred to as PATA, which is short for Parallel AT Attachment after the introduction of SATA.
 Today, almost all home computers use the ATA interface, including Apple computers, which use SATA.

 The ATA standard is backwards compatible, which means new ATA drives (excluding SATA) can be used with older ATA interfaces.
 Additionally, any new feature introduced is also found in all future releases.
 For example, ATA-4 has support for PIO modes 0, 1, 2, 3, and 4, even though these were first introduced in ATA-1 and ATA-2.

-Below is a listing of each of the ATA, IDE, and EIDE standards to help provide a better understanding of the history behind this interface, as well as an understanding of each interface's capabilities.
+Below is a listing of each ATA standard to help provide a better understanding of the history behind this interface and each standards capability.

 ATA, ATA-1, and IDE

-ATA was first developed by Control Data Corporation, Western Digital, and Compaq and first utilized an 8-bit or 16-bit interface with a transfer rate of up to 8.3MBps, and support for PIO modes 0, 1, and 2.
+First developed by Control Data Corporation, Western Digital, and Compaq and utilized an 8-bit or 16-bit interface with a transfer rate of up to 8.3MBps, and PIO modes 0, 1, and 2 support.
 Today, ATA and ATA-1, are considered obsolete.

 ATA-2, EIDE, Fast ATA, Fast IDE, and Ultra ATA